fcoker/wdi-project-four/README.md

 ### Final Product
 ![index](/images/index.png)

 ## Bugs
 Below is a list of some of the known bugs within the app:

-* Shooting -
-* Debris Generation -
-* Game restart -
-* Bonus -
+* iFrame - if the iFrame is given an incorrect YouTube url, the show page won't render correctly, duplicating itself within the frame.
+If I had more time, I would have the input accept only the unique video ID, where the rest of the link is hardcoded.
+* Search bar - when a search term is deleted partially, the state doesn't update until the search term is cleared completely.
+* Rating stars - if a rating has been made, the stars don't reset if the show page is changed to another product.
+This is due to the ratings component being a classical component and as a result it doesn't update when the props change.
+I'd remedy this by adding a componentDidUpdate block to check for changes.

 ## Wins and Blockers

-One of the problems we faced initially...**add**
+One of the problems I faced initially was expectation management; we had planned on so many features that the workload seemed enormous and the goal - unattainable within the timeframe.
+This resulted in unnecessary stress.
+We had a meeting, revised the Trello board, redefined feature priorities and allocated more time to tasks with higher complexity.

+This really helped boost our group's morale and productivity.

-The biggest win, was getting the featured product suggestion working after being stuck on it for what it seemed like an eternity!
+My biggest win, was getting the featured product suggestion working after being stuck on it for what seemed like an eternity!

 ## Future Content

-**Along with adding the shooting functionality, there are a number of potential future features I'd like to implement, such as:
+Along with fixing the known bugs, there are a number of potential future features I could implement, such as:
+* Allowing user to sort index page.
+* Ability to remove specific genres from suggestions.
+* Show top 5 suggestions on the index page within the image slider.
+* Rewriting the suggestions based on relevance score - products of higher relevance will be shown first.
+* Customer support chat.
+* Stock management.
 * And much more!